The Economics

 In a single week in 2026, you could read that the same AI lab was a “$30 billion business,” a “$14 billion business,” and a business losing money on every customer it served.
 All three were published by serious outlets.
 None of them were wrong.

 They were using three different rulers.
-One measured the best recent month and multiplied by twelve.
+One measured the best recent weeks and multiplied them out to a year.
 One measured revenue an accountant would actually recognise.
 One measured what it costs to serve a customer against what that customer pays.
-The numbers disagree because the units disagree — and almost nobody tells you which unit they are holding.
+The numbers disagree because the units disagree, and almost nobody tells you which unit they are holding.

-This is the real problem with the economics of frontier AI.
-It is not that the numbers are secret.
-It is that they are enormous, fast-moving, and quoted in whichever form flatters the moment — and the human mind is not built to hold a $700 billion figure steady long enough to ask whether it means anything.
+The real problem with the economics of frontier AI is not secrecy.
+The numbers are public; they are also enormous, fast-moving, and quoted in whichever form flatters the moment, and the human mind is not built to hold a $700 billion figure steady long enough to ask whether it means anything.
 Coverage of this industry drowns you in magnitudes.
 It rarely hands you a way to think with them.

 This booklet is that way to think.
-It is organised as seven ledgers — seven separate accounts of how money actually moves at the frontier.
+It is organised as eight ledgers: eight separate accounts of how money actually moves at the frontier.
 A ledger is a record, not a forecast: each one shows you a different mechanism, and together they let a practitioner or an executive read any headline about Anthropic, OpenAI, Mistral, or the Chinese labs and know what they are looking at.

-The seven ledgers are: How a Lab Works (the basic machine — what a model costs to build and how it is sold), Reading the Books (the toolkit — how headline numbers are constructed), The Vintage Problem (why a lab can profit on every model it sells and still lose billions), A Tale of Two Labs (why Anthropic and OpenAI are no longer the same kind of company), The Dark Factory (the race to become the utility company of intelligence), The Money Goes in a Circle (how investor dollars become revenue dollars), and The Rest of the World (Mistral, the Chinese labs, and the commodity tier).
+The eight ledgers are: How a Lab Works (the basic machine: what a model costs to build and how it is sold), Reading the Books (the toolkit: how headline numbers are constructed), The Vintage Problem (why a lab can profit on every model it sells and still lose billions), A Tale of Two Labs (why Anthropic and OpenAI are no longer the same kind of company), The Dark Factory (the race to become the utility company of intelligence), The Money Goes in a Circle (how investor dollars become revenue dollars), The Rest of the World (Mistral, the Chinese labs, and the commodity tier), and Reading the Bears (how to read the loudest critics with the same discipline you apply to the press releases).

 The seller’s side